 As many of you know, Spam stands for spiced ham.
 It’s made with pork shoulder and ham.
 The ingredient list is actually quite small and contains nothing too scary: Pork with Ham, Salt, Water, Modified Potato Starch, Sugar, Sodium Nitrite.
 Before I made my homemade Spam, I had to buy a can to see what it tasted like.

 I found that Spam tastes like salty ham – very, very salty ham.
 It wasn’t nearly as bad as legend had it.
-If I ever bought Spam again, I would definitely buy the low-sodium version.
+If I ever bought Spam again, I would definitely buy the low-sodium version [paid link].

-How Did Homemade Spam Compare to the Can O’ Spam?
+How Does the Homemade Version Compare to the Canned Spam?

 I made homemade Spam using pork shoulder,